 The course focuses on topical and timely developments in civil rights and civil liberties law.
 Last year’s problem involved constitutional challenges to a potentially racially discriminatory disenfranchisement provision and two constitutional challenges to a re-enfranchisement provision that may have discriminated on the basis of wealth and was also potentially an illegal poll tax.
 Other recent topics include First Amendment rights in public schools, a gay-straight alliance’s ability to organize under the Equal Access Act, constitutionality of law school affirmative action programs under the Fourteenth Amendment, and search and seizure of student cellphones.

-Students work in five to eight small sections of about 8-10 students, each taught by an experienced attorney and a third-year student director.
+Students work in eight to ten small sections of about 8-10 students, each taught by an experienced attorney and a third-year student director.
 After participants complete the required writing and oral arguments (usually by the first week in March), directors nominate the “Best Brief” from each section for the best brief tournament.
-Similarly, the “Best Oralist” is selected from each section for the Maynard Pirsig Honors Oral Competition, a bracket tournament that culminates in a final oral argument in front of justices of the Minnesota Supreme Court.
+Similarly, the “Best Oralist” is selected from each section for the Maynard Pirsig Honors Oral Competition, a bracket tournament that culminates in a final arguments before the Minnesota Court of Appeals and then in front of justices of the Minnesota Supreme Court.

-The Civil Rights/Civil Liberties Moot Court fields two competition teams: The ABA/NAAC Competition Team and the Thurgood Marshall Moot Court Competition Team.
+The Civil Rights/Civil Liberties Moot Court typically fields the ABA/NAAC Competition Team and the Thurgood Marshall Competition Team.